Medical expert of the article

 Risk factors

 Hereditary or environmental risk factors predisposing to the development of thymoma have not been identified either.
-And today, risk factors, confirmed by clinical statistics, are considered age and ethnicity.
+And today, age and ethnicity are considered risk factors confirmed by clinical statistics.

-The risk of this type of neoplasm grows with age: thymomas are more often observed in adults 40-50 years old, as well as after 70 years.
+The risk of this type of neoplasm increases with age: thymomas are more often observed in adults aged 40-50 years, as well as after 70 years.

-According to American oncologists, in the United States this tumor is most common among representatives of the Asian race, African Americans and people from the Pacific Islands; thymoma is least likely to be found in white-skinned and Hispanic.
-[2]
+According to American oncologists, in the United States this tumor is most common among Asians, African Americans, and Pacific Islanders; thymoma is least common among whites and Hispanics. [ 2 ]

 Pathogenesis

-Like the causes, the pathogenesis of thymoma remains a mystery, but researchers do not lose hope of solving it and are considering various versions, including UV radiation and radiation.
+Like the causes, the pathogenesis of thymoma remains a mystery, but researchers have not lost hope of solving it and are considering various versions, including UV irradiation and radiation.

-The T-lymphocytes are produced by the thymus, their migration to peripheral lymphoid organs is ensured, and antibody production by B-lymphocytes is also induced.
-In addition, this lymphoid-glandular organ secretes hormones that regulate the differentiation of lymphocytes and the complex interactions of T cells in the thymus and tissues of other organs.
+The thymus produces T-lymphocytes, ensures their migration to peripheral lymphoid organs, and induces the production of antibodies by B-lymphocytes.
+In addition, this lymphoid-glandular organ secretes hormones that regulate the differentiation of lymphocytes and complex interactions of T-cells in the thymus and tissues of other organs.

-Timoma refers to epithelial tumors and grows slowly - with the proliferation of normal or modified medullary epithelial cells (similar to normal).
-Experts note that the epithelial cells that make up the malignant thymoma may not have typical signs of malignancy, which determines the cytological features of this tumor.
-And its malignant behavior, observed in 30-40% of cases, is an invasion of the surrounding organs and structures.
+Thymoma is an epithelial tumor and grows slowly - with the proliferation of normal or modified medullary epithelial cells (similar to normal ones).
+Experts note that the epithelial cells that make up a malignant thymoma may not have typical signs of malignancy, which determines the cytological characteristics of this tumor.
+And its malignant behavior, observed in 30-40% of cases, consists of invasion into surrounding organs and structures.

-An analysis of the relationship of thymoma with other diseases showed that almost all of them are autoimmune in nature, which may indicate impaired tolerance of immunocompetent cells and the formation of a persistent autoimmune reaction (cellular auto-reactivity).
-The most common related condition (in a third of patients) is myasthenia gravis with thymoma.
-Myasthenia gravis is associated with the presence of autoantibodies to the acetylcholine receptors of neuromuscular synapses or to the enzyme muscle tyrosine kinase.
+Analysis of the relationship between thymoma and other diseases has shown that almost all of them are autoimmune in nature, which may indicate impaired tolerance of immunocompetent cells and the formation of a persistent autoimmune reaction (cellular autoreactivity).
+The most common associated condition (in a third of patients) is myasthenia with thymoma.
+Myasthenia gravis is associated with the presence of autoantibodies to acetylcholine receptors of neuromuscular synapses or to the enzyme muscle tyrosine kinase.

-The correlation of tumors of this type with such simultaneously occurring autoimmune diseases as polymyositis and dermatomyositis, systemic lupus erythematosus, red blood cell aplasia (in half of the patients), hypogammaglobulinemia (in 10% of patients), bullous dermatoses (pemphigus), pernicious anemia or megal Addison’s disease), ulcerative colitis, Cushing’s disease, scleroderma, diffuse toxic goiter, Hashimoto thyroiditis, nonspecific aortoarteritis (Takayasu syndrome), Sjogren’s syndrome, hyperparaty rheoidism (excess parathyroid hormone), Simmonds disease (panhypopituitarism), Good's syndrome (combined B- and T-cell immunodeficiency).
+A correlation has also been established between tumors of this type and such simultaneously occurring autoimmune diseases as: polymyositis and dermatomyositis, systemic lupus erythematosus, erythrocyte aplasia (in half of patients), hypogammaglobulinemia (in 10% of patients), bullous dermatoses (pemphigus), pernicious or megaloblastic anemia (Addison's disease), nonspecific ulcerative colitis, Cushing's disease, scleroderma, diffuse toxic goiter, Hashimoto's thyroiditis, nonspecific aortoarteritis (Takayasu's syndrome), Sjogren's syndrome, hyperparathyroidism (excess parathyroid hormone), Simmonds' disease (panhypopituitarism), Good's syndrome (combined B- and T-cell immunodeficiency).

-In 30-50% of cases, there are no symptoms of a tumor growth of the thymic epithelial tissue, and, as radiologists note, thymoma is accidentally detected on the chest x-ray (or CT) - during an examination conducted for another reason.
+In 30-50% of cases, there are no symptoms of tumor growth in the epithelial tissue of the thymus, and, as radiologists note, a thymoma is accidentally discovered on a chest X-ray (or CT scan) during an examination carried out for another reason.

-If the tumor manifests itself, then the first signs are felt in the form of discomfort and pressure in the chest and chest cavity, to which shortness of breath, persistent cough, chest pain of an indefinite nature and other signs of the superior vena cava syndrome can join .
+If the tumor manifests itself, the first signs are felt in the form of discomfort and pressure in the chest and retrosternal space, which may be accompanied by shortness of breath, persistent cough, chest pain of an unspecified nature and other signs of superior vena cava syndrome.

-Patients who have myasthenia gravis during thymoma complain of fatigue and weakness (for example, it is difficult for them to raise their hands to comb their hair), double vision (diplopia), difficulty swallowing (dysphagia), drooping upper eyelids (ptosis).
-[3], [4]
+Patients with myasthenia gravis with thymoma complain of fatigue and weakness (for example, difficulty raising their arm to comb their hair), double vision (diplopia), difficulty swallowing (dysphagia), and drooping of the upper eyelids (ptosis). [ 3 ], [ 4 ]

 Stages

-The growth of thymoma and the degree of its invasiveness is determined by the stages:
+The growth of thymoma and the degree of its invasiveness are determined by stages:

-I - the tumor is completely encapsulated and does not grow into the adipose tissue of the mediastinum;
+I – the tumor is completely encapsulated and does not grow into the fatty tissue of the mediastinum;

 IIB – macroscopic invasion through the capsule;